Bill Buckner Prepares for Next Season of Serving Agriculture

 This September, after feeling the pull of home, Buckner stood before his employees and announced his retirement effective the end of 2018.
 “There are no words to properly express the thankfulness I have for my time here,” Buckner says.
 “Every day at Noble, I have the opportunity to positively impact agriculture and contribute to something greater than myself.
 I am honored to be a part of the Noble legacy, and I’m excited to see the next chapter unfold for myself and the organization.”

 Bill Buckner joined the Noble Research Institute, at the time called the Noble Foundation, in 2011.

 Russell “Rusty” Noble, a member of the Board of Director’s executive committee and founder Lloyd Noble’s grandson, hailed Buckner’s tireless pursuit to advance agriculture.
 “When you meet Bill Buckner, you know one thing for sure: he loves agriculture.
 He is a passionate advocate for the sector,” Noble says.
 “During his time as president, Bill worked tirelessly to promote soil health and create innovative new solutions that could open up more opportunities for farmers and ranchers.
 Everyone at Noble offers a whole-hearted thanks to Bill for all of his work.”

 During Buckner’s tenure as president and CEO, Noble experienced one of its most dramatic organizational shifts in its 73-year history.
-Originally known as Noble Research Institute, Noble separated its research and education operations from its philanthropic activities in 2017.
+Originally known as Noble Foundation, Noble separated its research and education operations from its philanthropic activities in 2017.